Ready To Move Abroad?

 • Evidence related to the purpose of stay

-If you are relocating to Germany for work, you will need to apply for a Work Visa or, if eligible, an EU Blue Card.
+If you are relocating to work in Germany, you will need to apply for a Work Visa or, if eligible, an EU Blue Card.
 In contrast to other types of national visas, the Work Visa is specifically tied to employment.

 We suggest you learn more about it on the German Government website.